Kumiko Iijima

 Kumiko Iijima (飯島 久美子, Iijima Kumiko) is a Japanese former tennis player.

-She played on the ITF Women's Circuit where she won four singles and 20 doubles titles.
+She preferred playing on the ITF Women's Circuit where she won four singles and 20 doubles titles.

 In May 2011, Iijima reached her highest WTA singles ranking of 182.
 On 9 July 2007, she peaked at No. 151 in the WTA doubles rankings.
 She was coached by Kimiyo Hatanaka.